 Secondly, just as with the previous exercise, don’t get too hung up on small sample sizes.
 If you had poor results on Monday Night Football games, but you only bet 15 of them all season, it’s not enough to say you should avoid MNF going forward.
 Look at your CLV and EV as well.
 If you had negative CLV on a certain bet type, it may be worth jotting it down.

 As with the last exercise, look into your process too.
 Did you spend a lot of time on something that in the end didn’t produce the desired results.
 Often new bettors get transfixed with the idea of being able to create a model that beats the NFL.
 They spend countless hours creating and refining a betting model that ultimately can’t overcome the efficiency of the market.
-Be honest, did you put in too many hours trying to beat NFL sides and totals with a model that ended up between 48-52%?
+Be honest, did you put in too many hours trying to beat NFL sides and totals with a model that ended up between 48-52 percent?

 Why Didn’t It Work And What Can Be Done About That